This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - Summer Infant My Fun Sticker Potty

-- Use common words: Poop, Pee, Potty or Toilet, Penis, Vagina, or Pee-Pee.
+- Use familiar words: Poop, Pee, Potty or Toilet, Penis, Vagina, or Pee-Pee.

-- This will help with not causing any further confusion while practicing.
+- It will help with not causing any further confusion while practicing.

 - Patience and lots of it!

 The 2-in-1 Potette is fantastic and great for traveling.
 My boys were scared of falling into the potty, and this helped tremendously until they got over the fear.
 The Summer Infant My Fun Sticker Potty is an excellent choice too due to once they are comfortable with the potty, they can use it as a stool.

 Jack took a while before he was completely potty trained, which includes at night.
 He told me just recently that he was scared he would fall in the potty.
 After about 9-weeks of not giving up and tons of accidents, it was like a light switch went off.
 I think a carpet shampooer is a necessity for potty-training too.

 Luke is just finished potty training.
 We had tons and tons of accidents.
 Jack would have pee accidents, but Luke was all about pooping in corners.
 It was around 4 months (Yes, 4 months or longer).
 I was sitting there in the bathroom with him and we had a long talk about it.
 We had celebrations and dances when he ‘pooped in the potty’.